newwby/Godoct/example/example_documentation.md

 ### (void) _ready

-Function called when the node is added to the scene Initializes the weather controller by setting up the transition timer and starting the initial weather state
+Function called when the node is added to the scene.
+Initializes the weather controller by setting up the transition timer. and starting the initial weather state.
 ### (void) _on_transition_timer_timeout

-Internal function called when the transition timer times out Completes the transition to the new weather state
+Internal function called when the transition timer times out.
+Completes the transition to the new weather state.